 To truly enable the Learning Health System, we envision a loosely coupled array of standards within and across these cells that promotes both data access and reuse, as well as implementation of computable knowledge artifacts that can be ‘played’ or rendered in a variety of presentation mechanisms—to both healthcare providers, and to patients.
 The HL7 community has enabled just such a vision.
 When most think of HL7 FHIR, they focus on standards for APIs and data resources, which the FHIR community has put much effort into maturing and the broader ecosystem has adopted broadly.
 However, the HL7 standards stack and FHIR in particular was fundamentally architected and has further evolved to enable much of the DIKW pyramid across the L by T grid.
 For instance, FHIR Definitional resources (e.g. Structure Definition, Plan Definition, Measure), based on the HL7 Knowledge Artifact Specification, together with the Clinical Quality Language (CQL) are used to express computable, shareable knowledge across the stack from explicit data semantics to some of the highest orders of knowledge in the entire domain entirely through the application of the FHIR foundational architecture (using the HL7 Implementation Guide (IG) mechanism).
 Examples of this higher order domain knowledge include the Evidence-Based Medicine (EBM-on-FHIR IG) and expert curated, evidence-based Clinical Practice Guidelines (CPG-on-FHIR IG).
 Many may not be aware of the FHIR architecture and development framework’s ability to compose and then derive numerous computable high-value knowledge artifacts specified to fundamental domain concepts.

-The HL7 standards stack, and the development of the Clinical Practice Guideline on FHIR Implementation Guide (CPG-on-FHIR or CPG-IG), give us strong reason to hope for acceleration in the creation and delivery of computable practice guidelines to decision makers at the point of clinical decision making, at the point of opportunity to enable best practice care.
+The HL7 standards stack, and the development of the Clinical Practice Guideline on FHIR Implementation Guide (CPG-on-FHIR or CPG-IG[ii]), give us strong reason to hope for acceleration in the creation and delivery of computable practice guidelines to decision makers at the point of clinical decision making, at the point of opportunity to enable best practice care.
 Building upon the full array of Foundation Standards, Data Standards, Interoperability, and CQL, the CPG IG describes a standard that can not only describe the essential clinical pathway of a guideline, but many derivative knowledge artifacts, sharing the very same best practice logic as well.
-FIG. 01. here [ii] shows the interfacing of standards across the clinical quality improvement ecosystem.
-The full knowledge management lifecycle, along with the elaboration of dependent artifacts, can be considered together to support the entire lifecycle.
+FIG. 1.2 here [iii] shows the interfacing of standards across the clinical quality improvement ecosystem.
+The full knowledge management lifecycle, along with the elaboration of dependent artifacts, can be considered together to support the entire quality lifecycle.
 In this manner, we can dramatically increase the reuse of knowledge artifact component parts such as terminologies, value sets, and expressions (CQL defines).
 This will help dramatically to reduce the knowledge engineering burden for CPGs, and reduce unwarranted variability in their implementation.
-It enables a closed-loop, feedback and feedforward characteristics of a truly Learning Health System.
+It enables a closed-loop, feedback and feedforward characteristics of a truly Learning Health System, including rapid-cycle discovery through improvement.

 This is a truly exciting time to be in healthcare informatics!
 We have seen the explosion of new knowledge arising from the care of COVID-19 patients, and ongoing in other areas, which has forced innovation and collaboration in ways unseen until now.
 Apervita is pleased to be at the forefront of this digital transformation of healthcare bringing the best of clinical informatics innovation and analytics to the practice of medicine.